INgenious-with/INgenious-with/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on not employed
+- 🔭 I'm currently looking for a job
-- 🌱 I’m currently learning JAVA, JSP, SPRING
+- 🌱 I’m currently learning java, jsp, spring, SQL etc...
-- 🤔 I’m looking for help with teaching
+- 🤔 I'm looking for a company that will teach me well
 - 💬 Ask me about anything
 - 📫 How to reach me: 010-8894-3132